Learn how to speed up development with async bundling in Expo Router.

 export.

-Async routes cannot be statically filtered during development, so all files will be treated as routes even if they don't export a default component.
-After the component is bundled and loaded, then any invalid route will use a fallback warning screen.
-This behavior is development-only and will not be present in production.
+Async routes cannot be statically analyzed during development, so all files will be treated as routes even if they don't export a default component.
+After the component is bundled and loaded, any invalid route will use a fallback warning screen.

 Enable the feature by setting the asyncRoutes